 First of all, in this case, “declarative” means click, not code.
-By entering values into fields, rather than custom coding, you won’t waste time trying to find syntax errors or write effective code.
+By entering values into roll up summary fields, rather than custom coding, you won’t waste time trying to find syntax errors or write effective code.

 Essentially, in Salesforce CRM, what Declarative Rollup Summaries for Lookups does is pull data from child records up to a new field in the parent record, allowing you to see a listing of data at a glance, rather than run a report over and over again.

 A simple and somewhat literal example of this might be if you have a parent, and you want to find out what states the parent has children in.

 - First, we know that we start with a parent record.

 - Then, we want to search Salesforce for all child records related to this parent.
 For the sake of the example, let’s say that we find four children, two living in CA, one in IA, and one in TX.